100% Polyester - Polyester has the highest crease resistance, retains its shape, has

-Bi-Swing Shoulder - A generous fit across the shoulder for ease of movement
+Bi-Swing Shoulder - A loose fit across the shoulder for ease of movement.

-Binding - A strip of material sewn or attached over or along the edge of something for protection, reinforcement or ornamentation.
+Binding - A strip of material sewn or attached over or along the edge of an item for protection, reinforcement or ornamentation.

 Bird’s eye - A two-color fabric design associated with double-knit fabric.